 Mobile-friendly websites increase your conversions because of the design’s emphasis on accessibility.
 A mobile-friendly website allows users to interact and engage with your business across devices without being bothered or inconvenienced.
 Here’s how you can optimize your website for mobile:

-- Integrate responsive design to make sure that your website can be viewed on any device type.
+- Integrate Responsive Design to make sure that your website can be viewed on any device type.
 Responsive website design makes it easier for users to find the information they’re looking for and encourages them to stay on your website longer.

-- Increase font sizes.
+- Increase Font Sizes.
 People who read content from your website on mobile devices need to be able to comprehend it.
 Avoid using small font sizes because your audience will find it difficult to read and understand the content.

-- Make your website thumb-friendly.
+- Make Your Website Thumb-Friendly.
 Users who browse on mobile devices tend to use their thumbs to flick between pages and explore the content.
 Use larger icons and put navigational items close at hand to make your website thumb-friendly.

 If your website takes ages to open, visitors won’t hesitate to leave and go to your competition, resulting in decreased website conversions.
 Your page load times have a huge impact on your website conversion rates; even a disparity of a single second can make all the difference.